 Alumni enrolled in doctoral programs have access to a variety of sources for research and mentoring support, including grants, conferences, writing workshops, dissertation fellowships, and professional development seminars.
 Fellows are encouraged throughout their trajectory to serve as mentors to their peers, students, and future colleagues.

 Students should prepare applications in consultation with prospective advisors, mentors, and possibly also the MMUF faculty coordinator (Prof. Michelle Warren)

 1) Familiarize yourself with the essay questions (listed above).

 3) Draft answers to the essay questions and request feedback from faculty.
-You should plan on revising your answers several times.
-We encourage you to take advantage of RWIT resources as well.
+You should plan on revising your essays several times.
+We encourage you to take advantage of RWIT resources.

 4) Request two faculty members to write letters of recommendation (be sure to ask well in advance of the deadline).
 Your recommenders may or may not be the same as your potential advisors, but they should be able to comment knowledgeably about your academic experiences and future plans.
 Once your recommenders have agreed, send them the online recommendation form through MMUF Blackboard.

 5) Enroll yourself into the MMUF Blackboard site in order to submit your materials by February 15, 11:59pm.
 Once on the site, open the Applicants folder and follow the instructions.